 The presence of determined opposition makes portraying a witness considerably more difficult that simply reciting a monologue from a play.
 Cross-examination adds an element of improvisational theater to interp’s simple monologue.
 Creating a direct examination teaches a considerable amount about how to structure a dialogue for dramatic effect.
 Mock trial teaches that lesson and traditional individual events does not.
 In an era where funds are limited and travel prices always outpace inflation, it makes sense to focus on the more academically rigorous events.

 Does Macalester Have Debate or Mock Trial Scholarships?

 No, Macalester does not offer scholarships for debate or mock trial.
 Nor, for that matter, does it offer scholarships for soccer, basketball, or the bassoon.
-The Macalester Debate Union consists of people who compete because they enjoy their events and not because they are being paid to play.
+Macalester Forensics consists of people who compete because they enjoy their events and not because they are being paid to play.
 While Macalester does not offer scholarships for participating in debate or mock trial, it does offer scholarships to budding young scholars.
-In 2009-2010, 67% of the first year class received financial aid and the average need-based award was almost 32,000 dollars.
+In 2017-2018, 70% of the first year class received financial aid and the average need-based package was almost 48,000 dollars.
+Over fifty percent of U.S. first-year students received merit-based scholarships from Macalester.
+Merit scholarship awards range from $8,000 to $80,000 over four years.
 Macalester remains committed to meeting the full demonstrated financial need of every student offered admission to the College.